dom-schulz/utr-tennis-match-predictor/README.md

 After the automated scraper runs, we plan to develop a training infrastructure to retrain the model automatically.
 This will allow the prediction system to:

 - Use the latest scraped data without manual intervention
+- Improve prediction accuracy with continuously updated training
 - Serve predictions by accessing the pre-trained model instead of retraining it for every request
-- Upgrade from logistic regression to a neural network model, which has shown significant improvements in prediction accuracy during testing recently
+- Upgrade from logistic regression to a neural network model, which has shown significant improvements in prediction accuracy during testing

 ### User Interface Updates